quruma/GUI-Calculato-Kivy-Python/README.md

 ## Prerequisites
-The only thing you need to install is python kivy library to work with graphics.
+The only thing you need to install is python kivy library, which will help you create GUI
 ## Windows

 > pip install kivy